 WT 102 INTRODUCTION TO BLUEPRINT READING FOR WELDERS

 A study of industrial blueprints.
 Emphasis is placed on terminology, symbols, graphics descriptions, and welding processes, including systems of measurement and industry standards, interpretations of plans and drawings used by industry.
-Prerequisite: None - Co-requisite: None

 WT 111 WELDING SAFETY, TOOLS AND EQUIPMENT